New Directions Clinic Alcohol and Substance Abuse Outpatient

 New Directions Clinic Alcohol and Substance Abuse Outpatient - Brooklyn, NY

 New Directions Clinic Alcohol And Substance Abuse Outpatient is an addiction and mental health treatment center located at 500 Atlantic Avenue in the 11217 zip code in Brooklyn, NY.
 It is operated by a private for-profit organization.
-New Directions Clinic Alcohol And Substance Abuse Outpatient provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by New Directions Clinic Alcohol And Substance Abuse Outpatient include motivational interviewing, CBT and anger management.
-New Directions Clinic Alcohol And Substance Abuse Outpatient provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and regular outpatient treatment.
+New Directions Clinic Alcohol And Substance Abuse Outpatient provides naltrexone administration, relapse prevention from naltrexone and buprenorphine maintenance.
+Some of the treatment approaches used by New Directions Clinic Alcohol And Substance Abuse Outpatient include counseling for trauma victims, CBT and brief intervention services.
+New Directions Clinic Alcohol And Substance Abuse Outpatient provides outpatient rehabilitation, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
 It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.

 Address: 500 Atlantic Avenue, Brooklyn, NY 11217